mgrosmann/fifa/README.md

    Use `sql2txt.sh` to export the SQL database back to TXT and export to utf-16.

 5. **Import TXT back to DB Master**
-   Import the modified TXT file back into `dbmaster.py` (only modified tables will be updated).
+   Import the modified TXT file back into with db master.

 ---